williamjamir/trio/README.rst

 wants to fetch lots of pages in parallel, a web server that needs to juggle lots of downloads and websocket connections at the same time, a process supervisor monitoring multiple subprocesses... that sort of thing.
-Compared to other libraries, Trio attempts to distinguish itself with an obsessive focus on **usability** and **correctness**.
+Compared to other libraries, Trio distinguishes itself with an obsessive focus on **usability** and **correctness**.
 Concurrency is complicated; we try to make it *easy* to get things *right*.